-All work must be completed and handed in for marking before the end of term, except for students timetabled to start an experiment in 8th week of each term for whom special arrangements are made for this last experiment of the term.
-The practical books are the property of the Department and are kept here over vacations - you are required to submit these, together with your wallet files containing your marked reports before the end of each term.
+The practical books are the property of the Department and are kept here over vacations - you are required to submit these to the Academic Admin Office before the end of each term.
 These are made available to the Examiners.

 Completion of all introductory sessions and all eight full practicals is a requirement for the Preliminary Examination, and the marks contribute to the Preliminary Examination in Materials Science.
-For this reason, candidates will be required to submit the Materials Practical Class reports to the Chair of the Moderators in the Preliminary Examination in Materials Science, c/o The Deputy Administrator (Academic), in the Department of Materials, not later than 10.00 am on Friday of the sixth week of Trinity Full Term.
-First-year practical reports are available for return to students early in Michaelmas Term of the second year.
+For this reason, each candidate will be required to submit the Materials Practical book to the Chair of the Moderators in the Preliminary Examination in Materials Science, c/o The Deputy Administrator (Academic), in the Department of Materials, not later than 10.00 am on Friday of the sixth week of Trinity Full Term.
+The Moderators will also be given access to the marked set of practical reports on WebLearn for each student.

 Your attention is drawn to the strict Examination Regulations on completing the Practicals and other coursework to a satisfactory level, as explained in Section 11 of the present Handbook.
+You will retain access to the WebLearn site for Prelims practicals throughout your second year.